Prit-patel06/Code_Bot/README.md

 # Code_Bot
- A beginner-friendly chatbot to help with coding + motivation.
+This is a beginner-friendly chatbot project made to help people with coding basics and daily motivation.
+More features coming soon!